ctkjose/exc_docs/doc_server_client.md

 # Interactions with your front-end #

+You can use the `$client` to make common interactions with your client easily.

 ## Setting a shared session key ##

+A [shared session](./doc_session.md) is a set of key-value pairs that persists between request on the server side and are shared automatically with your front-end so you can use them in javascript.

 ```php
 <?php
 $client->session($key, $value);
 ```

+> !
+For security reasons the server always overrides the session values on the client.

 ## Getting the value of a shared session key ##